About CRiSS-LAB

 CRiSS-LAB logo

-Our work connects rigorous research with applied platforms and public-interest tools.
-Projects such as Lixandria, Discolab, PriorizaChile, SocialRec, MúsicaCL, and Capybara translate data science and complex systems research into usable evidence for students, schools, public institutions, organizations, and civic debate.
+The lab connects rigorous research with applied platforms and public-interest tools.
+Projects such as Lixandria, Discolab, PriorizaChile, SocialRec, MúsicaCL, DYNAMAP, and Capybara translate computational social science into usable evidence for students, schools, public institutions, organizations, business applications, and civic debate.

 CRiSS-LAB brings together researchers, graduate students, data scientists, and collaborators from physics, engineering, education, psychology, economics, sociology, political science, and computer science.
-The lab operates through the Data Science Institute, School of Engineering, and the Center for Social Complexity, School of Government, Universidad del Desarrollo.
+The lab operates through the Data Science Institute, School of Engineering, Universidad del Desarrollo.

 Cristian Candia, Ph.D.